monkphin/PokeBattle/README.md

 Effectively, the stats would allow multiple clicks, which the game queued and processed as though the user had been interacting with the game in the expected manner, where they take a turn and wait for events to occur.
 This was resolved by adding a new function that was called at the end of each turn, where the game would check for a boolean being true or not when true this would set CSS to prevent player input as well as adjusting the tabIndex to -1 to prevent keyboard interactivity.

+Beyond this, I also manually tested the site, running through multiple games and testing all aspects of functionality, from form entry through to game play while keeping an eye on the console for any possible errors that may be logged.

 ## Performance

 Loading times and performance was tested using Googles Lighthouse tool within Chromes Developer Tools.